 - Screaming at his ex-wife in divorce court

-He doesn’t just sit back and watch us do all the work.
-Nor does He micromanage every situation we encounter – or tell us exactly what to do!
+One of my favorite things about God is that He requires both action and prayer.
+He doesn’t just sit back and make us do all the work.
+Nor does He micromanage every situation we encounter, or tell us exactly what to do!
 God gives us wisdom and strength, power and freedom.
-He encourages us to take active steps towards whatever it is we want to achieve, and simultaneously requires us to rely on Him every step of the way.
-I love it!
+He encourages us to take steps toward what we want in life; He closes some doors and opens others.

-5. Get your own house in order
+5. Put your house in order